 Kevin Ryan is one of the most influential and leading internet entrepreneurs in New York, his various companies having raised hundreds of millions of dollars in funding and created jobs for thousands of people.

-Kevin first got involved with Mercy Corps after having the opportunity to visit its operations and hardworking team members in Gaza, West Bank, Lesbos and Athens.
+He first got involved with Mercy Corps after having the opportunity to visit its operations and hardworking team members in Gaza, West Bank, Lesbos, and Athens.

 In his current role on Mercy Corps’ board of directors, Kevin serves on the finance committee.
 As a board member, he most enjoys having the opportunity to visit programming and see the work in action.